Now Reading

 We also know that long-form content gets shared way more than short-form write-ups.

 That’s why our blog posts are consistently at least 3000 words.
-Plus, we know that it’s hard to deliver any real, actionable value with a blog post that is only 1000 words long.
+Plus, we know that it’s kind of hard to deliver any real, actionable value, with a blog post that is only 1000 words long.

-Tip #14: Choose a digital content marketing firm with the right content type for your purpose, goals, and mission.
+Tip #14: Choose a digital content marketing firm that knows the right type of content for your purpose, goals, and mission.

-Creating educational and highly actionable content is important, but if it doesn’t generate leads and traffic, then it’s useless.
+Creating content that is educational and highly actionable is important, but if it doesn’t generate leads and traffic, then it’s kind of useless.

 You want scalable growth and sustainable results, right?